ianandersonlol/Seed-measurement-with-image-j/README.md

 <img src="readme_images/BI_1.jpg" width = 200> <img src="readme_images/BI_2.png" width = 200> <img src="readme_images/BI_3.png" width = 200>

-Note the blurry image quality, poor lighting, bad contrast and light bleed from a source light that is too bright.
+Note the blurry image quality, poor lighting, bad contrast and light bleed from a source light that is too bright

+4. It is important while taking images to have a ruler for scale.
+    1. In a perfect world the height between your camera and the subject of your photos will never change.
+    2. We don't live in a perfect world.
+There will be variablity with how your image is scaled(In one image, a single pixel might be .01mm, while in another it might be .015mm.
+    3. Having a ruler in every picture, or taking a picture of a ruler every few pictures is a great way to keep on track.
+    4. We have found the sweet spot to be taking a picture of a ruler every 6 images.
+        1. This doubles as a great way to keep track of image IDs.
+        2. On most smartphones it is incredibly time consuming to rename or tag images with any useful information.
+If the order of the seeds is known, it is trivial to rename images based on the order at which the images come in, and taking a picture of a ruler, with a the number in the list the next or last seed image taken was is a great way to help keep yourself on track!